Laserfiche/lf-api-client-core-dotnet/README.md

 ## Overview
 - `src` contains the implementation of the foundational authentication/authorization related code for APIs of various Laserfiche products.
-- `src\APIServer` contains all self-hosted API Server authentication/authorization related client code.
+- `src\APIServer` contains all Laserfiche Self-Hosted API Server authentication/authorization related client code.
 - `src\HttpHandlers` contains a client implementation of OAuth 2.0 Client Credentials Flow.
-- `src\OAuth` contains all OAuth related client code.
+- `src\OAuth` contains all Laserfiche Cloud OAuth related client code.
 - `src\Utils` contains all utility functions and classes for Laserfiche APIs.
 - `tests\integration` contains all integration tests.
 To run them, you either use GitHub Workflows, or you could provide the `.env` files in your file system and run them there.
 - `test\unit` contains all unit tests.